gtk-rs/gtk4-rs/book/src/css.md

 <div style="text-align:center"><img src="img/todo_app_change.png"/></div>

 This was also an excellent opportunity to show how to set the CSS name of custom widget and how to access exported colors.
-In the end, we find that GTK provides a style class to add borders to a node.
+In the end, we find that GTK provides a style rule to add borders to a node.
-This seems nicer, so we will use that instead by adding the style class `frame` to our `TodoRow`.
+This seems nicer, so we will use that instead.
+We match the style rule by adding the style class `frame` to our `TodoRow`.

 <span class="filename">Filename: listings/todo_app/4/todo_row/todo_row.ui</span>